Kshitijsuri99/COSC-499-Medical-Imaging/README.md

 You can also view the DFD folder to see the data flow diagrams.
 The flowcharts explain the dataflow of the mammograph and patient information from the Patient to the user who is trying to retrieve the information.
 The Level 0 flowchart gives a general understanding whereas in Level 1 we get a more detailed understading of all the steps involved in the dataflow.

+# Problem Statement

+Currently, a female patient attends a clinic to receive a mammogram.
+After an x-ray scan is complete an image file is created called a DICOM file.
+DICOM files contain the actual image as well as patient metadata.
+Patient metadata includes identifiable patient information such as, name, sex, birth date, patient id, clinic id, etc, and contains non-identifiable information such as time of the scan, type of machine for scan, image view, etc.

+The image is sent to a medical server via a secure medical image protocol called DIMSE.
+Those images are then stuck on that physical server in the clinic.
+Dr. Rajapakshe then has to physically drive to the clinic (approximately every 6 months), remove the hard drive, download the data onto a research server, delete the old DICOM files from the hard drive, and finally, drive the empty hard drive back to the clinic.

+Once the files are on the research server, they are anonymized.
+The purpose is to open these images to scientists to analyze, but these DICOM files must not contain any Patient Health Information (PHI).
+There are then two servers.
+One contains the anonymized DICOM images and the other contains only patient metadata, which is kept confidential.
+The anonymized DICOM images are then released for research.